jsit/plum/README.md

 " If the default value does not fit for you, to find the right one you can experiment " directly with the 'light' executable in the 'bin' directory.

-let g:plum_force_dark = 0
-" Set this option to 1 to force a dark background regardless of the current " ambient light.

-let g:plum_force_light = 0
+let g:plum_force_bg = ""
-" Set this option to 1 to force a light background regardless of the current " ambient light.
+" Set this option to `light` or `dark` to force a specific background " regardless of the current ambient light.
 ```